-7.5.1 Early Reject Sound Sets
+7.6.1 Configuring Early Reject Sound Sets

-The failed call announcements are grouped under Early Rejects section.
+The call error announcements are grouped under Early Rejects section.
 Unfold the section and click Upload next to the sound handles (Names) that you want to use.
 Choose a WAV file from your file system, and click the Loopplay setting if you want to play the file in a loop instead of just once.
 Click Save to upload the file.
-If you don't provide the sound files for any handles they will not be used and sip:provider CE will adhere to the default behavior of sending the error response code back to the user.